smsolivier/CFD/README.md

 * switch for running in 3D
 * select the inlet velocity data (0.6 or 1)
-* select the method used for inlet data interpolation (nearest|linear|cubic)
-     *** 'linear' is reccommended (and default) for now, plan to add a b-spline interpolation method
+* select the method used for inlet data interpolation (nearest|linear|cubic) 'linear' is recommended (and default) for now, plan to add a b-spline interpolation method

 See ./run -h for help.